 Rethinking Google Glass

-Remember when the iPad was a novelty, or even, for some of us, when a laptop was the pinnacle of technological advancement?
-Then, just a few years ago, we thought Google Glass was the next “it” item” that topped them all?
+Remember when the iPad was a novelty or a laptop was the pinnacle of technological advancement?
+Then, just a few years ago, we thought Google Glass was the next “it” item that topped them all.

 Here’s how The New York Times described the impact of Google Glass.